Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Statement of the main results

 We omit the potential $\phi\equiv 0$ above for notational simplicity.
-Furthermore, since partial derivatives are continuous then the function $(f,\phi)\mapsto\Ptop(f,\phi)$ is differentiable.
-We refer the reader to Proposition~\ref{propdif}, Lemma~\ref{cor:jointdiff} and Theorem~\ref{thm:diff.max} for more details.
+Furthermore, since partial derivatives are continuous then the function $(f,\phi)\mapsto\Ptop(f,\phi)$ is differentiable (cf. Subsection~\ref{sec:Banach-manifold}).
+We refer the reader to Proposition~\ref{propdif}, Corollary~\ref{cor:jointdiff} and Theorem~\ref{thm:diff.max} for more details.

+To finish this section one should comment on higher order differentiability results.
+In fact, on the one hand using operator perturbation theory methods as in \cite{GL06} it seems most likely that one can actually prove higher order differentiability of the spectral components.
+E.g. if $f \in C^{r+ \alpha}(M,M)$ then the conformal measure map $\mathcal{F}^{r+\alpha} \times \mathcal{W}^r \ni (f,\phi) \mapsto \nu_{f,\phi} \in \mathcal({C}^{r +\alpha- 1})^{\ast}$ is $C^{r+ \alpha- 1}$-differentiable.
+The novelty of our approach and method used here is that it has the advantage of providing very useful asymptotic formulas for the derivatives of the topological pressure and equilibrium states.
+A priori it is not clear how these can be obtained by means of the classical operator perturbation theory.
+In fact, the classical operator perturbation theory requires the family of operators $\cL_{f,\phi}$ acting on the same Banach space to vary continuously with $(f,\phi)$, something that may not occur even for expanding maps (cf. Subsection~\ref{ex:discontinuous}).
+We give a wide range of applications in the following section.